 Hover doesn’t support domain catching (aka backorder).
 A service that helps you acquire a domain name once it becomes available for registration.

-Hover also has a domain checker which is quite responsive and offers a great variety of sale deals, search features, and useful filtering options.
+Hover also has a domain checker that is quite responsive and offers a great variety of sale deals, search features, and useful filtering options.

 Hover Customer Support